 Carol Robertson lives and works in London and is married to fellow artist Trevor Sutton.
 She is primarily a painter and printmaker, represented in the UK and USA by Flowers Gallery and by Peter Foolen Editions in the Netherlands.
 In 2005 she won first prize in the Sunday Times Watercolour Competition.
 She was Research Fellow in Painting at Cardiff School of Art & Design from 2003 – 2008.
 Her work has been exhibited extensively internationally.
 Since 2001 she has been a Returning Fellow at the Ballinglen Arts Foundation in Ireland.
 In 2012 she was artist in residence at the Kunstgarten in Graz, where she made 3D objects for the first time.
 For over ten years a large body of her work has been made in response to a series of residencies in the Midi Pyrenees region.
 To maintain a close connection with landscape and nature she has always sought spaces in which to work away from her urban base in London.

 In 2014 she published a fully illustrated 96 page hard-back book with her husband, Carol Robertson & Trevor Sutton – French Paintings, published by Peter Foolen Editions in Eindhoven.
 She exhibited paintings from a major series, Circular Stories, at Galerie allerArt in Bludenz, Austria, and at Flowers Gallery, London, between 2013 – 15.
 In 2016 she experimented with new structural elements, developing a significant body of work employing star and triangular motifs.
-In 2017, with this latest work, she had a solo show, Pointstar, at Flowers Gallery and showed for the first time at Galerie Gisèle Linder in Switzerland, Imprints Galerie in France and Cinnabar Gallery in Texas.
+In 2017 she had a solo show, Pointstar, at Flowers Gallery and showed for the first time at Galerie Gisèle Linder in Switzerland, Imprints Galerie in France and Cinnabar Gallery in Texas.
 In 2018 she was elected an Academician by the Royal West of England Academy.
-In 2020 she exhibited in Sweden for the first time, at the Nordic Art Agency in Malmö.
-In September 2021 she exhibited a body of new paintings paired with works by Sir Terry Frost, in Mind’s Eye, Flowers Cork St, London.
-In 2022 she showed at ARTSHED Glaisdale: an inaugural exhibition with Trevor Sutton, titled Acoustic Colour.
-She has also produced two new series of monoprints titled Astral Variations and Luna, with a selection exhibited at Flowers Gallery alongside related paintings.
+In 2021 she exhibited paintings paired with works by Sir Terry Frost, in Mind’s Eye, Flowers Cork St, London.
+In 2022 she showed at ARTSHED Glaisdale: an inaugural exhibition with Trevor Sutton, titled Acoustic Colour and produced two new series of monoprints titled Astral Variations and Luna.
+In 2024 she has made two further collaborative shows with Trevor Sutton: CIRCUS at the Revelator in Glasgow and Heaven Earth and Human Beings at Grey Gallery, London.